TechnicalPursuit/TIBET/README.md

 larger team using markup, significantly scaling up development while improving maintainability.

-### TIBET is zero-server.
+### TIBET is mobile-ready.
 TIBET is designed to run offline, sync when online, and limit reliance on networks, servers, or anything else the user may not have access to when they need your application, reducing user downtime.

-As an offline-ready platform TIBET lets you minimize the load on your servers and networks, improving the scalability and efficiency of your web applications.
+Online TIBET works with any HTTP or WebDAV server while providing a foundation that lets you minimize load on your servers and networks, improving scalability and efficiency.

 ### TIBET is zero-reload.
 The entire TIBET platform is engineered to eliminate reload cycles.
 With